 Pacific coastline.
 We'll be seeing lots of water for the next 11 hours.

 Once again, the inflight service was wonderful.
 We had lunch after takeoff and a midflight soba.
 I slept for about 5 hours then requested soba.
 I listened to my iPod and watched a couple of movies.
 The return flight was much smoother than the outbound flight, although I remember tellling an f/a about it.
 About 5 minutes later it started to get bumpy.

 notice how green the countryside is.
-Also there were several golf courses and rice paddies near NRT.
+Also there were several golf courses and rice paddies near NRT

 Notice the JAL planes.